Hamilton Co Commission proposes endowment for the King School using thousands in ARP funds - NewsBreak

 CUMBERLAND COUNTY, Tenn.
 (WVLT) - The first phase of a motorsports park being built in Cumberland County is expected to be completed by early next year.
 Rusty Bittle, developer and founding partner of Flatrock USA, confirmed the company broke ground on their new motorsports park earlier this year.
 They are continuing to build and working towards completing projected phases.

-CHATTANOOGA, Tenn. — A lucky Powerball player in Chattanooga won $50,000 from the drawing held Saturday.
-The winner matched four out of five white balls and the red Powerball to win the prize money, according to the Tennessee Lottery.
-The winning ticket was purchased at Shiv Food Mart, 631...
+CHATTANOOGA, Tenn.
+(WDEF) — One Powerball player in Chattanooga is about to be thousands of dollars richer!.
+They won the big $50,000 prize in Saturday’s drawing.
+The winner matched four out of five white balls, and the red Powerball.
+They bought the winning ticket at the Shiv Food...

 WDEF